Jestzer/mw-info/unqual-compatibility.md

 RedHat EL 8.5
 - R2010a: Probably the same as R2010bSP2 on Ubuntu 22.04.
 TL;DR: No, and there is no reasonable workaround.

+RedHat EL 8.10
+- R2018b: Crashes on splash screen.
+Can't seem to find a reasonable workaround for any mode other than -nodesktop.

 Fedora 38
 - R2023a: After installation, remove/rename libfreetype.so.6 and libfreetype.so.6.16 from /usr/local/MATLAB/R2023a/bin/glnxa64/